port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 # Kubernetes

 Our integration with Kubernetes queries your Kubernetes clusters directly according to your definition.
-By using our Kubernetes integration you can ingest live data, directly from your K8s clusters into Port in a transparent, efficient and precise manner, thus making sure only the information you need appears in the software catalog, and remains up to date.
+By using our Kubernetes integration, you can ingest live data directly from your K8s clusters into Port in a transparent, efficient and precise manner, thus making sure only the information you need appears in the software catalog, and remains up to date.

 Our integration with Kubernetes provides real-time event processing, this allows for an accurate **real-time** representation of your K8s cluster inside Port.